-This light will come on briefly when you are starting the engine.
-If the light comes on and stays on while you are driving, it could indicate a problem with your vehicle.
-Check your various gages to see if they are in the warning zones.
+If you have the standard instrument cluster, this light will come on briefly when you are starting the engine.
+If the light comes on and stays on while you are driving, check your various gages to see if they are in the warning zones.